razieshahbazi/khodroshop/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-This responsive website is developed with using React , tailwind , material UI , styled-components.
+This responsive website is developed with using React , tailwind , material UI , styled-components. it's full responsive with a sweet hamburger menu navbar.
+I am still working on this project for further development.

 ![1](https://github.com/razieshahbazi/khodroshop/assets/109855825/13ffa61e-a751-4ecf-a595-9496f631eb7b)
 ![2](https://github.com/razieshahbazi/khodroshop/assets/109855825/7e6fee54-31d7-4853-926e-ca0f4f8dc262)